Love Always Leaves A Mark

 Love is not a bartering system.
 We can't just give love in order to get love in return.
 Where is the reward in that?

-In the second quarter of the year (April-June), we are going to study what the Bible says about love.
-We’ll start with studying God’s love, and then move on to discovering God’s heart and intentions for the unmarried and married seasons of life.
+Catch the replay of our spring 2019 study what the Bible says about love.
+We start with studying God’s love, and then move on to discovering God’s heart and intentions for the unmarried and married seasons of life.

 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, Love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven.
 For he makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 For if you love those who love you, what reward do you have?
 Do not even the tax collectors do the same?
 And if you greet only your brothers, what more are you doing than others?
 Do not even the Gentiles do the same?” -Matthew 5:43-48